Gluten-Free Garlic Bread

 Instructions

-• Slice the baguettes in half lengthwise and place on a baking sheet.
+• Slice 2 (340 g) gluten-free baguettes in half lengthwise and place cut-side up on the baking sheet.

 Notes